SamieiSara/loan-risk-fraud-analytics/README.md

-# 📊 Loan Portfolio Risk & Fraud Analytics Dashboard
+# 📊 Loan Portfolio Risk & Fraud Analytics

 ## 🔍 Overview
 This project analyzes a financial institution’s loan portfolio to assess **credit risk, detect fraudulent activities, and provide executive-level insights**.

-The goal is to support better lending decisions by identifying high-risk customers, monitoring fraud patterns, and improving overall portfolio performance through data-driven insights.
+This dashboard enables lending teams to reduce defaults, flag fraud early, make risk-adjusted approval decisions, and improving overall portfolio performance.

 ---

-## 🎯 Business Problem
+## Business Problem
 Financial institutions generate a significant portion of their revenue through lending.
 However, poor risk assessment can lead to **loan defaults and financial losses**, while undetected fraud can further impact profitability.
-This project focuses on analyzing a loan portfolio to examine customer credit behavior, quantify risk levels, and uncover fraud patterns, providing a structured approach to monitoring portfolio health and supporting more accurate and consistent lending decisions.
+This project analyzes customer credit behavior and fraud patterns.
+The output is a structured monitoring framework that supports consistent, data-driven lending decisions

-## 🧩 Dataset
+## Dataset

 The analysis is based on a structured, relational loan portfolio dataset capturing multiple aspects of the lending lifecycle, including applications, customer profiles, credit history, transactions, and risk assessments.